ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     linkedin: https://www.linkedin.com/in/michele-barnes-8b102039/
   - name: Adam Tunnah
     jobtitle: Costing Engineer
-    bio: Adam is our skilled Costing Engineer whos expertise is driving down costs to secure new and existing business.
+    bio: Adam is our young and skilful Costing Engineer with expertise in driving down product costs to secure new and existing business.
 His role is to carry out costings for parts by obtaining prices from suppliers and studying customer drawings to understand labour time.
 After joining in 2018 through an Apprenticeship scheme, Adam has already hugely contributed towards winning new contracts and retaining existing customers.
 Adam is a competitive Xbox gamer and a passionate Tottenham Hotspur fan!
     image: /img/team12.png
     interests:
       - xbox